azproduction/lmd/README.md

 **Note**

  - sandboxed module under CC will accept an object as require with coverage functions instead of undefined
- - LMD cannot apply code coverage on async modules now (in future versions only)
  - `stats_coverage_async` is VERLY LARGE `plugin` +50Bb and it may take a LOT of time to parse and patch your sources

 ### Stats server